Spins Hudson at Factoria

 Local Mamaroneck toy shop, Miller’s Toys, is stocked with hours of entertainment – it’s a great spot for parents to snag some quiet time while kids peruse toys from around the world.

 Close out day one at Bartaco in Port Chester.
 The dedicated kids’ menu at this taco-haven is an affordable crowd-pleaser, and parents can’t go wrong with the extensive cocktail menu.
-(Say yes to the signature margarita – and make it spicy for a kick!)
+(Say yes to the signature margarita – and make it spicy for a kick!).

 Day Two